learn-co-curriculum/java-mod-5-sql-create/README.md

 ![create table](https://curriculum-content.s3.amazonaws.com/6002/sql-create-statement/createtable.png)

+A database **schema** is the structure that represents the logical view of the database.
+It defines how the data is organized into tables, how the tables are related, and other functional and structural constraints on the data.

-We can confirm the table was added to the `pets` database by expanding the database tree structure as shown below:
+We can confirm the `pet` table was added to the `pets` database by expanding the database tree structure (i.e. schema) as shown below:

 ![pet structure](https://curriculum-content.s3.amazonaws.com/6002/sql-create-statement/confirmnewtable.png
 )